Organ (music): Popular music

 Performers of 20th century popular organ music include William Rowland who composed "Piano Rags"; George Wright (1920–1998) and Virgil Fox (1912–1980), who bridged both the classical and religious areas of music.

 Church-style pipe organs are sometimes used in rock music.
 Examples include Tangerine Dream, Rick Wakeman (with Yes and solo), Keith Emerson (with The Nice and Emerson, Lake and Palmer), George Duke (with Frank Zappa), Dennis DeYoung (with Styx), Arcade Fire, Muse, Roger Hodgson (formerly of Supertramp), Natalie Merchant (with 10,000 Maniacs), Billy Preston and Iron Butterfly.

 Artists using the Hammond organ include Bob Dylan, Counting Crows, Pink Floyd, Hootie & the Blowfish, Sheryl Crow, Vulfpeck, Sly Stone and Deep Purple.

 Sport

 In the United States and Canada, organ music is commonly associated with several sports, most notably baseball, basketball, and ice hockey.

-The baseball organ has been referred to as "an accessory to the overall auditory experience of the ballpark."
-The first team to introduce an organ was the Chicago Cubs, who put an organ in Wrigley Field as an experiment in 1941 for two games.
+The first baseball team to introduce an organ was the Chicago Cubs, who put an organ in Wrigley Field as an experiment in 1941 for two games.
 Ebbets Field, home of the Brooklyn Dodgers, hired baseball's first full-time organist, Gladys Goodding.
 Over the years, many ballparks caught on to the trend, and many organists became well-known and associated with their parks or signature tunes.